grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 Figure 3 shows the relative impact of this change on our cross-AZ traffic, as reported by AWS Cost Explorer.
 AWS charges cross-AZ traffic on both ends of the data transfer, thus the two data series.
 On the Kafka brokers' side, less cross-AZ traffic is sent out, thereby causing the steep drop in the dark green line.
 On the Kafka consumers' side, less cross-AZ traffic is received, causing the steep drop in the light green line.
 Hence, both ends benefit by fetching from the closest replica.

-Despite a roughly stable volume of consumed data throughout the observed period, we have noted a significant drop of 25% in our cross-AZ traffic after three months, based on December's average.
-Our cross-AZ cost has also dropped accordingly, as it is essentially a linear function of the cross-AZ traffic.
+Throughout the observeration period, we maintained a relatively stable volume of data consumption.
+However, after three months, we observed a substantial 25% drop in our cross-AZ traffic compared to December's average.
+This reduction had a direct impact on our cross-AZ costs as it directly correlates with the cross-AZ traffic volume in a linear manner.

 ### Caveats